20 Word Problems For Year 3: Develop Pupils’ Problem Solving Skills Across Single and Mixed KS2 Topics

 Download Free Now!

-In Year 3, pupils focus on one-step problems, covering a range of topics across the National Curriculum.
-At this stage the majority of word problems pupils are tackling will have one-step, but they may also start to be introduced to simple two-step word problems.
-Here is a breakdown of topics that will be covered and expectations in Year 3.
+In Year 3, pupils focus on one-step problems, covering a range of topics across the national curriculum.
+However, pupils may also start to be introduced to simple two-step word problems.
+Below is a breakdown of key learning expectations in Year 3 across the main topic areas.

 Place value